Katie Holmes Relationships: Tom Cruise Has Still ‘Been In Shock Since That Day’ Katie Left Him? Foxx Scoop

 Katie Holmes wants you to vote for her personal #OneFilmNY pick, Ang Lee’s tender comedy “The Wedding Banquet”! https://t.co/a8kKHiqC1Q pic.twitter.com/eEegmLKpmV

-It’s clear that Holmes is not prepared to make the same move twice in regard to having a romance in the spotlight and is therefore opting to keep her current love-life out of the public eye.
+It’s clear that Holmes is not prepared to make the same move twice in regard to having a romance in the spotlight and is, therefore, opting to keep her current love life out of the public eye.
 Holmes has been the focus of ongoing speculation involving Jamie Foxx.
 The two have been rumored to be linked for years yet are keeping things very secretive.
-Despite their best efforts, the pair have been spotted on a number of occasions on getaways holding hands and looking very much a couple.
+Despite their best efforts, the pair has been spotted on a number of occasions on getaways holding hands and looking very much a couple.

 Katie Holmes loves to wear Jamie Foxx’s sunglasses https://t.co/yJiUi2bo6c pic.twitter.com/GTOzlXWKs9